NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Answer: A data validation exercise between NHS England and the employer will take place to confirm trainee enrolment.
 The education grant/supervision fee will be paid as below:

-- Trusts: The fee will be paid directly to the employer via the Education Contract finance schedules after an individual has enrolled and started the programme, based on the validation exercise.
+- Trusts: Education funding grant/supervision fees will be paid directly to the employer via the Education Funding Agreement schedules after an individual has enrolled and started the programme, based on the validation exercise.

-- Primary Care: Fees will be paid after an individual has enrolled and started the programme, based on the validation exercise.
+- Primary Care: Education funding grant/supervision fees will be paid after an individual has enrolled and started the programme, based on the validation exercise.
 The payment mechanism is dependent on the ICS and Training Hub you are in.
 Please email acpenquiries.se@nhs.net if you require more detail.

 Q15.
 How is the supervision fee calculated for part time staff?

 Answer: The apprenticeship and MSc programmes require the student to work for a minimum of 30 hours per week.
-All employers receive the same amount of supervision fee per learner irrespective of whether the student is working full time or part time.
+All employers receive the same amount of supervision fee per learner irrespective of whether the student is working between 30 or 37.5 hours per week.

 Q16.
 Can a trainee fund their own advanced practice programme?

-Answer: For most trainees, self-funding a master’s level ACP programme is not recommended for several reasons.
-Advanced practice roles can only make the desired impact on patient care when integrated and fully supported by organisations as a strategic plan, rather than individuals self-funding their own development.
-In addition, the availability of places on ACP MSc programmes is coordinated by universities in conjunction with NHS England and it cannot be guaranteed that places will be available for applicants who are self- funding.
+Answer: The self-funding of an ACP MSc programme is not recommended for several reasons.
+Advanced practice roles can only have the intended impact on patient care where fully supported by employers, integrated within a strategic workforce plan, and with the oversight and robust governance required to ensure patient and practitioner safety.
+In addition, the availability of places on ACP MSc programmes within the region is coordinated by universities in conjunction with NHS England to meet system, employer, and service need.

 Q17.
 What are the minimum hours the employee needs to be employed, to be a trainee advanced practitioner?